Happisburgh Lifeboat Station: History

 A 32-foot self-righting 'Pulling and Sailing (P&S) lifeboat, one with sails and (10) oars, was commissioned from Woolfe of Shadwell, London, at a cost of £240-8s, and a transporting carriage was supplied, at a further cost of £83-10s.
 A boathouse was also constructed to the east of the village, at a cost of £188-15s.

 Before being transported to Happisburgh, having been funded by the people of Huddersfield, the lifeboat was sent there and placed on public exhibition.
 In front of a crowd of over 20,000, the lifeboat was named Huddersfield, and launched into the River Colne on demonstration.
 The Institution were most grateful to the London and North Western, Manchester, Sheffield and Lincolnshire, Great Northern, and Great Eastern railway companies, for transporting both boat and carriage free of charge.

 In the 1870s, the company of local fishermen acquired their first lifeboat, the Friendship, at a cost of £160, paid for by subscriptions and the sale of shares.
 The lifeboat had a crew of 13 men.
 Their boathouse was located high on the cliff near the lighthouse, which made it difficult to launch the boat and return it to storage afterwards.

 The launching of the lifeboat from the Happisburgh station was not an easy operation, and needed a lot of manpower and a team of eight horses, which were supplied from the local farms.
 Retrieving the lifeboat and hauling it back up through the gap to the boathouse was even more arduous and required ten horses.

 In 1887, the RNLI sent a new larger 34-foot self-righting lifeboat to the station.
-Again built by Woolfe of Shadwell, a further gift of £700 was received from the Hudderfield Lifeboat Fund, and the new lifeboat was again named Huddersfield (ON 140).
+Again built by Woolfe of Shadwell, a further gift of £700 was received from the Huddersfield Lifeboat Fund, and the new lifeboat was again named Huddersfield (ON 140).